haiwen/seafile-admin-docs/manual/setup/migrate_non_docker_to_docker.md

 The recommended steps to migrate from non-docker deployment to docker deployment on two different machines are:

 1. Upgrade your Seafile server to the latest version.
-2. Shutdown the Seafile, Nginx and Memcached according to your situations.
+2. Shutdown the Seafile, Nginx and cache server (e.g., Redis) according to your situations.
 3. Backup MySQL databse and Seafile libraries data.
 4. Deploy the Seafile Docker in the new machine.
 5. Recover the Seafile libraries and MySQL database in the new machine.